Breast Health, Weight Beat Out Cardiovascular Disease Concerns Among Doctors Treating Women

 What little education is done to remind women and their physicians about their leading cause of death isn’t working, experts say.

 Cardiovascular disease is the leading cause of death among women in the United States, yet even after years of advocacy, women remain unaware of its importance.
 Physicians, meanwhile, continue to focus more on breast health and weight and less on CV health when treating female patients, according to the results of a recent nationwide survey.

-“Without understanding what the knowledge gaps are, without understanding what attitudes and beliefs are, you will continue to do the same thing that hasn’t worked,” C. Noel Bairey Merz, MD (Cedar Sinai Heart Institute, Los Angeles, CA), the study’s lead author, told TCTMD.
+“Without understanding what the knowledge gaps are, without understanding what attitudes and beliefs are, you will continue to do the same thing that hasn’t worked,” C. Noel Bairey Merz, MD (Cedars-Sinai Heart Institute, Los Angeles, CA), the study’s lead author, told TCTMD.

 The new results, published online recently in the Journal of the American College of Cardiology, point to the need for more physician training on women’s heart health and more awareness among women.
 “Physicians said that they did not believe that men and women’s heart were inherently different,” Bairey Merz said.
 “Twenty-five years of research now clearly demonstrates that there are moderate and sometimes very significant differences in women and men’s heart that does translate into them being underdiagnosed, misdiagnosed, and not being given the lifesaving treatments that make a big difference in heart disease.”

 Roxana Mehran, MD (Icahn School of Medicine at Mount Sinai, New York, NY), who was not involved in the survey, told TCTMD that she is surprised “that primary care physicians and other physicians still feel like they need more education about cardiology and heart disease in women. . . .
 We must not be doing something right, and we have to work on that.”